 For current information relating to British Citizens, please refer to the Foreign & Commonwealth Office website: https://www.gov.uk/foreign-travel-advice

 Other nationalities should check with their appropriate Government organisation for current entry requirements.

-All nationalities require a full passport that must be valid for 6 months beyond the intended length of stay.
+All nationalities require a full passport that must be valid for 6 months from the date of arrival in India.
 Please ensure you have the correct personal documents and obtain your own visa if one is required.

 Please note that visa regulations are subject to change at any time and it is strongly recommended that you check the current requirements with the Indian High Commission.

 The currency of India is the Indian rupee (INR).

 There are restrictions on bringing Indian rupees into India.
 Visitors, including tourists, are not permitted to bring any amount of Indian currency into the country.
 If you’re resident in India, you can bring up to INR 25,000 into the country.